Keep Your Liver Healthy with Vitamin E

 What does this mean to you?

-Apart from yet another reason to control your weight, these findings suggest that vitamin E is good for the liver.
-The best time to supplement with vitamin E is before the damage occurs because once scarring accumulates to the point of cirrhosis, there is nothing that can be done to prevent liver failure.
+These findings suggest that vitamin E is good for the liver.
 Nuts and green vegetables are good sources of vitamin E. The highest levels are found in sunflower seeds, almonds and spinach.
+NATURELO's plant-based Vitamin E supplement is sourced from natural ingredients like organic coconut, rice bran, and sunflower.